 In 1472 Botticelli enrolled in the Compagnia di San Luca, registering Filippino Lippi as his assistant.
 Filippino's presence in his workshop has given rise to debate over a group of works, attributed first to Botticelli himself, then to a fictitious "Amico di Sandro"; scholars today generally agree in ascribing them to the young Filippino, active in Botticelli's workshop.
 The 1470s also saw the beginning of Botticelli's close relationship with the Medici family, which resulted in a series of commissions including the Portrait of a Young Man with a Medal of Cosimo the Elder (Uffizi, no. 1488); the various versions of a portrait of Giuliano de' Medici (Accademia Carrara, Bergamo, no. 524; Gemäldegalerie, Berlin, no. 106B; National Gallery of Art, Washington, 1952.5.56); the Adoration of the Magi (Uffizi, no. 882) painted for Gaspare del Lama, but also containing Medici portraits; and the Allegory of Spring, Birth of Venus, and Pallas and the Centaur (Uffizi, nos.
 8360, 878, and 29 Dep), painted for Lorenzo di Pierfrancesco de Medici.
 In 1481-1482 Botticelli was called to Rome to participate in the decoration of the Sistine Chapel, where he painted, along with a series of full-length figures of popes, the Temptations of Moses, Temptations of Christ, and Conturbation of the Laws of Moses.
 Direct contact with the monuments of ancient Rome enriched his pictorial idiom; he framed the rhythms of his narratives with a new grandeur and naturalness, animated in the Sistine Chapel murals by the lively and complex movement of the figures and the inclusion of an extraordinary succession of portraits.

 After his return to Florence, Botticelli's shop reached the height of its celebrity, and the increasing number of commissions frequently obliged the artist to delegate the execution to assistants.
 Works from this period include the Madonna of the Magnificat and the Virgin of the Pomegranate (Uffizi, nos.
 1609, 1607), the frescoes painted for Lorenzo Tornabuoni in Villa Lemmi (now in the Louvre, nos.
 1297-1298), the Bardi altarpiece of 1485 (Gemäldegalerie, Berlin, no. 106), and the Annunciation for the church of Cestello and Coronation of the Virgin for the chapel of Sant'Alò in San Marco (1488-1490; Uffizi, nos.
 1608, 8362).
 In these works his luminous vision and elegant drawing dilate into more synthetic rhythms and acquire a pathos that foreshadows the peculiar emotional climate of the artist's last period.
 According to Vasari, during the last decade of the century Botticelli came under the influence of the Christian reform movement preached by Savonarola.
 The result was a search for a less sensual and more telling pictorial language, characterized by a highly expressive elongation of the figures; breathless dashing movements; convoluted line; and artificial, abstract settings.
 These stylistic emphases--which accord with the Florentine proto-Mannerist tendencies represented in the production of Filippino Lippi's and Piero di Cosimo's full maturity--are exemplified in Botticelli's two versions of the Lamentation over the Dead Christ (Alte Pinakothek, Munich, no. 1075 and Museo Poldi Pezzoli, Milan, no. 155); his Calumny (Uffizi, no. 1496), and his Stories From the Life of Saint Zenobius (Gemäldegalerie, Dresden, no. 9; National Gallery, London, nos.
 3918-1319; and Metropolitan Museum of Art, New York, no. 11-98).
-[This is the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is the artist's biography published in the NGA Systematic Catalogue]

 Horne, Herbert.
 Alessandro Filipepi, Commonly Called Sandro Botticelli.
 London, 1908.
 (Italian ed. by C. Canova, Firenze, 1986; Appendix III by C. Canova, London, 1987)